The start of a new year or a new term is an exciting but stressful time. New classes, new classrooms, endless possibilities and endless to-do lists!

 Seven Steps Online Members | REWARD IT Student Certificates

 3. Bring excitement to holiday recounts

 A fly buzzes drearily against the window.
 Your eyes drift closed.
 Fourteen identical student holiday recounts done; only another 12 to go.

 It doesn’t have to be like this!
-Start the new year with a gift to yourself by teaching your class how to write a truly captivating holiday recount.
+Start the new term with a gift to yourself by teaching your class how to write a truly captivating holiday recount.
 Show students how to Ban the Boring in recount writing with a fun, fast lesson in brainstorming and selecting ideas.

 Use our Deconstructed Recount activity to show students that ‘Think First, Write Second’ really makes a difference, and help them to practise generating lots of ideas before choosing the best one.
 We guarantee it will make their recounts rock!

 Read the Year 6 student writing example below to see just how captivating a recount can be!

 My stomach felt like it had been flipped.
 Mr. Wilson, our school principal, reported in the morning the lake was calm.
 He was wrong!
 Waves tumbled and smashed, Sabienne and I struggled to turn the kayak.
 The Bok-choy Fighters were screaming, chanting and singing.
 We turned the kayak around to Adam, so close now!
 The other team was only just getting in the water.
 I’m excited.
 I start to paddle with all my might.Jessi, Year 6 student